coreos/coreos-tutorials/coreos-assembler/README.md

 [core@cosa-devsh ~]$ exit
 ```

-And start a new system while adding the `enforcing=0` kernel command line argument via the `-kargs` argument to `cosa run`:
+And start a new system while adding the `enforcing=0` kernel command line argument via the `--kargs` argument to `cosa run`:

 ```
 cosa run --kargs='enforcing=0'